sitcomlab/simport-learning-app/README.md

   - on Linux, install to `/opt/android-studio/`, as this path is configured in `capacitor.config.json`
 - Download an up-to-date Android SDK (e.g. SDK 29)
   - Within Android Studio: `Tools` → `SDK Manager`)
-- Optional: Setup emulators, for testing the app on a computer
+- Optional: Setup emulators as needed for testing the app on a computer
   - Within Android Studio: `Tools` → `AVD Manager`)
 - Make sure to run `Sync Project with Gradle Files` before building when dependencies have changed
 - Built artifact will be `./android/app/build/outputs/apk/app-debug.apk`